Sohail-44/Gesture-Recognizer/README.md

 In this assignment, the primary learning goals are to gain practice using data structures, develop good object-oriented organizational habits, and to learn how to convert pseudo-code into valid java.
 As a published research algorithm, there are many code solutions that exist for the $1 gesture recognizer.
 Looking at these or any other student's code would negate the benefits you will gain by completing the assignment and is a violation of Macalester's academic integrity policy.
 You may discuss the assignment with other students, but do not share your code or look at other code. **The only resources you may use to help you on the assignment are the research paper and pseudo-code described above.**  Misuse of resources will result in a zero grade and further action per Macalester's policy on Academic Integrity.
 If you get stuck, I would encourage you to visit the preceptor's or my office hours to get help.

-### Submission

-Part 1 will be submitted on moodle.
-It will be graded based on effort shown in answering the questions.

-The code for parts 2 and 3 should be committed and pushed to github.

-Please make sure to follow the guidelines for [good java style](https://docs.google.com/document/d/1GT207Pia0q7bETKrqSi--C3X7N_67XgRXYEvQFrwHdI/edit?usp=sharing).
-I have given you tests for most of the methods described in the pseudo-code, but you should add additional tests for any non-trivial methods you add.

-To receive full credit, you must have:
-* Good class decomposition
-* Good method decomposition
-* Correct Execution:
-  * The user should be able to draw a gesture by clicking and dragging with the mouse
-  * The user should be able to add a gesture that was just drawn as a template
-  * After drawing a gesture, it should be recognized and the name and score should be displayed
-* Correct Style